Your money-making expert. Financial journalist, TV and radio personality.

-The company, Robertson explains, has a cross section of society as clients – the most common causes for people requesting a mourner was because the deceased had outlived family and friends, or didn’t have any.
-A representative of the deceased meets the company and discusses the background details of the deceased and the company are then able to provide an attendee to the service.
+Ian Robertson, from Rent A Mourner, explained a little bit about the business before they shut shop.
+The most common reasons people requested a mourner was because the deceased had outlived family and friends, or didn’t have anyone else.
+A representative of the deceased would meet with the company and discuss the background details of the deceased.
+The company would then be able to provide an attendee to the service.
 It is a discretionary service with only the immediate family aware of their presence.

-“Our staff will meet with the client beforehand and agree ‘the story’, so our staff will either have known the deceased professionally or socially.
-They will be informed of the deceased’s background, achievements, failures etc so they can converse with other mourners with confidence.”
+Robertson also goes one step further to explain that staff would meet with the client before the service to agree “the story.”
+The professional mourner will then be informed of the “deceased’s background, achievements, failures etc, so they can converse with other mourners with confidence.”

 A great deal of social skill is required to be a professional mourner, with the role not simply a case of ‘making up the numbers’.
 It’s essential to be able to engage with fellow mourners and be part of the occasion.